chr15m/pocketoperations.com/pages/pocket-operator-cases.md

+### Cases to keep your pocket operator device safe and looking good

 Pocket operators are the most portable music devices out there and so it's only natural that they get banged around a bit.
 If you want to protect your pocket operator from wear and tear there are a ton of options.
 This list is hand-selected from those that show up on the forums most frequently.

 ## Dich Studios Case